-One way to help reduce the chance of buying something that you’ll later regret is to delay your decisions for a few days.
-This may lessen the impact of any spending triggers or temporary thoughts.
+One way to help reduce the chance of buying something you’ll later regret is to delay your decisions for a few days.
+This may lessen the impact of any spending triggers, or temporary thoughts.

 Explore more: How to make good spending decisions

 If you can, set yourself a goal of getting by for the month with the money in your current account.
 If that’s not possible, look at how much you’re spending on the credit card or with the overdraft and set yourself a goal of reducing that by a percentage each month.

 A budget is a good way to control your spending.
 You can set yourself specific categories for spending and then a goal within each category.
 It’s important to be realistic with your goals so you set yourself up for success.

 Track your spending closely

 Once you have your budget make sure you keep a close eye on your spending.
 Use an app like the HSBC UK Mobile Banking app to check where you’re at and ensure there are no surprises.

 If things don’t go exactly to plan that’s okay, but the more you know the more informed decisions you’ll be able to make.

 If these strategies aren’t working and you feel things are getting more difficult it’s important to get assistance.